teanna barrett

 Graduate Research Mentor, DUB REU, Summer 2024

-Graduate Research Mentor, UW CSE 492R, Winter & Spring 2025
+Graduate Research Mentor, UW CSE 492R, Winter - Spring 2025 & Winter - Spring 2026 Teaching Assistant, UW CSE 440, Fall 2025 & Winter 2026

 This website is a personalized version of Jon Barron's website.
 Based on Barron's recommendation, also consider using Leonid Keselman's Jekyll fork of this page.